 Here at Eagle Rivet, we provide both building and repair services of flat roofing.
 Flat roofing has been growing in popularity, and is becoming one of the top commercial building roofs.
 However, flat roofs require repair from time-to-time.
 Our experienced contractors have expertise in doing both services.
 It is important to observe flat roof well for leaks to catch them early.
 If a leak has formed, the area around it can start blistering, and that portion of the wall will have to be removed.
-If the leak forms for too long, the repair will be much larger and more costly.
+If the leak forms for too long, the repair will be much larger and more costly which is why it is best to learn how to fix and prevent roof leaks.

 Why Purchase a Flat Roof?